-Some other notable figures who were Cappadocian Greeks include Leonidas Kestekides – (1876–1954) a chocolate manufacturer from Nigde, Cappadocia and founder of the internationally famous Leonidas company in Belgium.
+Other notable figures who were Cappadocian Greeks include Leonidas Kestekides (1876–1954), a chocolate manufacturer from Nigde, Cappadocia and founder of the internationally famous Leonidas company in Belgium.

-Prodromos Bodosakis-Athanasiadis, who lived from 1890 to 1979, who was one of the most important figures in 20th century Greek industrial history; Petros Petridis, who lived from 1892 to 1977, and who was a prominent Greek composer and conductor.
+Prodromos Bodosakis-Athanasiadis, who lived from 1890 to 1979, was one of the most important figures in 20th century Greek industrial history while Petros Petridis, who lived from 1892 to 1977, was a prominent Greek composer and conductor.

-St. Paisios of Mount Athos, who lived from 1924 to 1994, who was born Arsenios Eznepidis in Farasa, also carried on the proud heritage of his people, continuing the long Christian tradition of Cappadocia.
+St. Paisios of Mount Athos, who lived from 1924 to 1994 and was born Arsenios Eznepidis in Farasa, also carried on the proud heritage of his people, continuing the long Christian tradition of Cappadocia.